 Meet the Trustees

-Mark Fenton, Chief Master
+Katy Ricks, Chief Master

 James followed his younger brother Simon to King Edward's School in 1977 and in 1979 rather regretted that he had only been there for the sixth form.
 They were full years including being captain of tennis, playing first team rugby, squash and athletics, and were followed by a similarly sporty three years at Exeter University reading Accountancy Studies.

 In 1983 he joined Coopers & Lybrand in Birmingham, specialising in both corporate recovery and turnaround.
 In 2002 he opened the Birmingham office of Begbies Traynor and was regional chairman of the Association of Business Recovery Professionals from 2008 to 2010.

 James joined the OEA Committee in 2006 and was appointed as Chairman after Paul Thomson.